digao-dalpiaz/Dam/README.md

 If you call message by method of message name, the method will be a procedure if message has only one button.

 If message has two or three buttons, the method will be a function.
-When it has two buttons, the function will always return boolean value, retuning true if first button on the left was clicked, or returning false if second button (last button on the right) was clicked.
+When it has two buttons, the function will always return boolean value, returning true if first button on the left was clicked, or returning false if second button (last button on the right) was clicked.

 When message has three button, the function returns integer value 1, 2 or 3, depending on which button was pressed in the message dialog.
 The first button is the left one; the second is the middle button; the third button is the right button.